gchq/stroom-docs/content/en/community/documentation/style-guide/site-structure.md

 #### News/Releases (`news`)

 This is a `blog` type section that contains a page for each new Stroom release and a set of blog posts for Stroom news items.
-The pages in the two sub-sections (`news` and `releases`) are displayed in chronalogical order based on the `date` key in the page's front matter.
+The pages in the two sub-sections (`news` and `releases`) are displayed in chronological order based on the `date` key in the page's front matter.

 ##### News (`news/news`)